Optimize antennas using NEC and a genetic algorithm

 6.7 dB - -3.0 dB = 9.7 dB

 The last line of the text output contains the genetic representation of that antenna.
-The .nec file for the antenna above which was optimized with an early version of this package can be created with the command:
+The .nec file for the antenna above can be created with the command:

 The command-line options specify the radius of the folded dipole, the distance of the reflector from the folded dipole, the (half) length of the reflector, and the (half) length of the straight part of the folded dipole, respectively.